 Students who have been named a beneficiary under a family member’s Registered Education Savings Plan (RESP) may use funds from the RESP to finance their education at Willis College.
 For more information, please contact the financial institution holding the RESP and visit the Government of Canada CanLearn website at: www.canlearn.ca/eng/savings/resp.shtml

 Do you have a Financial Question?

 We suggest you contact us to find out how we can assist you in finding the very best way to help you make your higher education goals a reality.
-Contact us at Ottawa, Smiths Falls or Arnprior OR fill out our online Request Information form at the top of the page.
+Contact us at Ottawa or Arnprior, OR fill out our online Request Information form at the top of the page.